 - Becomes eligible for Medicare, Medicaid, the Standard Plan, the Benchmark Plan, or the Core Plan. - Becomes incarcerated or becomes institutionalized in an IMD. - Becomes pregnant.
-(Note: A Basic Plan member who becomes pregnant should be referred to Member Services at (800) 362-3002 for more information about enrollment in the Standard Plan or the Benchmark Plan.) - No longer resides in the state of Wisconsin. - Obtains health insurance coverage. - Turns 65 years of age. - Fails to pay the monthly premium.
+(Note: A Basic Plan member who becomes pregnant should be referred to Member Services for more information about enrollment in the Standard Plan or the Benchmark Plan.) - No longer resides in the state of Wisconsin. - Obtains health insurance coverage. - Turns 65 years of age. - Fails to pay the monthly premium.